 LEGAL REF.: M.G.L.
-41:41; 41:52
+41:41; 41:52; 41:56

+CROSS REF: DK Payment procedures

-NOTE: Town and city charters often address this topic; alignment with charters is necessary.
+NOTE: The above language implements a single signatory of district warrants.
+It should be altered according to district practice.
+Town and city charters often address this topic; alignment with charters is necessary.
 References to appropriate sections of a charter should be added as necessary.

 DGA-1